dankamongmen/notcurses/README.md

   set to **Wide**, not narrow (if that doesn't work, ensure it is set to **Narrow**, heh).

-### TrueColor detection

-Notcurses primarily loads control sequences from `terminfo(5)`, using the database entry specified by the `TERM` environment variable.
-24-bit "TrueColor" color support (or at least the ability to specify 3 8-bit channels as arguments to `setaf` and `setbf`) is indicated by the `rgb` terminfo capability.
-Many terminals with RGB support do not advertise the `rgb` capability.
-If you believe your terminal to support 24-bit TrueColor, this can be indicated by exporting the `COLORTERM` environment variable as `truecolor` or `24bit`.
+* If your terminal supports 3x8bit RGB color via `setaf` and `setbf` (most modern terminals), but doesn't export the `rgb` terminfo capability, you can export the `COLORTERM` environment variable as `truecolor` or `24bit`.
 Note that some terminals accept a 24-bit specification, but map it down to fewer colors.

-TrueColor is always enabled for Kitty, Alacritty, Contour, and foot.
+  RGB is enabled whenever [Foot, Contour, WezTerm, or Kitty](TERMINALS.md) is identified.

 ### Fonts